TomAnthony/mariokart64-guide/readme.md

 If in a pack with a wider array of skills then you can't afford to stay back and so need to stay near the front but not in 1st.
 Ideally 2nd.
 Then use the same principle as above.
 Try to get some shells or anything that can hurt 1st at the last moment, but be careful to defend behind you too.

--The box suspended under the balloon on the home straight always contains a hunt the leader shell, although you have to get lucky to arrive at the lowest point of the balloon's motion.
+- The box suspended under the balloon on the home straight always contains a hunt the leader shell, although you have to get lucky to arrive at the lowest point of the balloon's motion.

 ## Moo Moo Farm (Moo Moo)

 Another course where a good weapon can make a big difference, but not as bad as Luigi!

--You can drop red shells by driving close to/around the pillars on the course.
+- You can drop red shells by driving close to/around the pillars on the course.

 ## Koopa Trooper Beach (Beach)